How much does a Switchblade® cost?

 The wind tunnel provides real world data, as it is actual flying of the vehicle in the controlled environment of the wind tunnel.
 The results of wind tunnel testing can get you within 3% of ‘actual’.
 What this means is, after wind tunnel testing we know within 3%, exactly how the Switchblade will fly.
 The last 3% is flushed out and handled during flight testing.

 The true value of wind tunnel testing is gaining a greater understanding of the flight dynamics that your aircraft has, which was worth every penny of the $800+ per hour it cost us to do this testing.
 We used the highly respected Kirsten Wind Tunnel at the University of Washington, in Seattle.
-Our testing gave us the certainty we needed to go forward into flying prototype construction for the Switchblade.
+Our testing gave us the certainty we needed to go forward into construction of the flying prototype.

 What about testing with the Ground Test Vehicle (GTV)?